srfi-explorations/r7rs-srfi/README.md

 ## Notes

+- Chicken 6 not working
+    - Cause unknown
-- Cyclone not working, cause yet unknown.
+- Cyclone not working
+    - Cause unknown
+- Gambit not working
+    - Does not support syntax-rules enough
 - Racket implementation waiting for [https://github.com/lexi-lambda/racket-r7rs/pull/26](https://github.com/lexi-lambda/racket-r7rs/pull/26).
-Hopefully will work.

-- STklos include is fixed in git, waiting for next release.
-Then works.
+    - After this should work

-- tr7 does not have (scheme complex).
-Then should work.
+- tr7 does not have (scheme complex) needed for SRFI-64
+    - After this should work

 ## Running tests